jharwell/sierra/docs/src/tutorials/project/project.rst

 #.
 Create the following directory structure within your project directory (or
    copy and modify the one from an existing project).

+   ..
+IMPORTANT:: Once you create the directory structure below you need to
+                  INSTALL your project with pip so that not only can SIERRA find it, but so can the python interpreter.
+If you don't want to do that, then you need to put your project plugin directory on :envvar:`PYTHONPATH`.
+Otherwise, you won't be able to use your project plugin with SIERRA.

    - ``config/`` - Plugin YAML configuration root.
 This directory is required for all projects.
 Within this directory, the following files are used (not all files are required when running a stage that utilizes them):